On this page:

-5.18 We will intervene in appropriate situations where having an independent party to facilitate a negotiation process may assist with speedier settlement of issues or resolution of disputes, with the aim of reducing costs of ongoing complaints and litigation that quite often follows.
+5.18 We will intervene in appropriate situations where having an independent party to facilitate a negotiated outcome which may assist with the speedier settlement of issues or resolution of disputes.
+The aim will be to reduce costs of ongoing complaints and litigation that quite often follows.
 Some examples are listed below:

 (i) Breakdown of the relationship and of communication between a debtor or creditor and the practitioner which has the potential to escalate, thereby increasing costs.

 (ii) Disputes involving property where both parties indicate they are willing to resolve the dispute by negotiation.

 (iii) Claims of over-charging or over-servicing with respect to a practitioner’s remuneration.
 We will inform the complainant of their right of formal review of the costs.
-However, AFSA Regulation and Enforcement can require a reduction where the fees do not comply with the requirements of the Act.
-We may also be able to facilitate a negotiated reduction in the amount being claimed where, for example, the amount charged—while legally incurred and supported by records—appears high given the relative simplicity of the estate.
+However, R&E can require a reduction where the fees do not comply with the requirements of the Act.
+We may also be able to facilitate a negotiated reduction in the amount being claimed.
+For example, where the amount charged—while legally incurred and supported by records—appears high given the relative simplicity of the estate.

-(iv) The estate appears to have a sizeable surplus of assets over liabilities and there is little incentive for the practitioner to speedily finalise matters.
+(iv) The estate appears to have a sizeable surplus of assets over liabilities and there is little incentive for the practitioner to quickly finalise matters.

 5.19 Negotiated settlements are only an available option if both parties agree and both are willing to compromise.